VSAnimator/vsanimator.github.io/docs/sketchasketch.markdown

 ![](Sketch-a-Sketch/Sketch-a-Sketch/Sketch-a-Sketch.001.jpeg)

-## Help me draw
+## Provide suggested lines to help me draw

-With these generated images, *Sketch-a-Sketch* can provide suggestions on potential lines to draw: we generate potential completions of the existing drawing by running HED on the generated images, then averaging these 'completed sketches' to get a 'guiding sketch':
+With these generated images, *Sketch-a-Sketch* can provide suggestions on potential lines to draw: we generate potential completions of the existing drawing by running HED on the generated images, then averaging these 'completed sketches' to get an image of suggested lines:

 ![](Sketch-a-Sketch/Sketch-a-Sketch/Sketch-a-Sketch.002.jpeg)